When is Assortment Optimization Optimal?: Assortments are Optimal under Sufficient Condition

 \begin{definition}[General Nested Logit Choice Model] Suppose the set $N\cup\{0\}$ has been partitioned into disjoint nests $N_0,\ldots,N_m$, with $N_0=\{0\}$.
 Each $j\in N\cup\{0\}$ has a weight $w_j>0$ and each nest $i\in\{1,\ldots,m\}$ has a \textit{dissimilarity parameter} $\gamma_i\in(0,1]$.
 When shown assortment $S$, the probability of the buyer choosing an item $j\in S$, if $j$ lies in nest $i$, is given by

 The expression~\eqref{eqn:nestedLogitChoiceProbs} is often referred to as the Nested Logit choice probabilities. \end{definition}

 We note that Nested Logit corresponds to MNL if $\gamma_i=1$ for all $i$, and corresponds to Tversky's Elimination by Aspects model as $\gamma_i\to0$ for all $i$ \citep[Ch.4]{train2009discrete}.
 We first show that for $\gamma_i\neq1$ the Nested Logit choice probabilities are not captured by a Markov Chain choice model.
-To the best of our knowledge, this result has not been previously confirmed in the literature.

 \begin{proposition} The Nested Logit choice probabilities cannot be captured by a Markov Chain choice model, even when there are only 3 items that have equal weights and are in the same nest. \end{proposition}